 Fast forward to 2nd year when my mental health deteriorated significantly.
 I had panic attacks almost every day, I couldn’t pay attention in class and I experienced massive mood swings.
 This wasn’t sustainable, so I decided to take the semester off and go home.

 Once I got home I focused all of my time on getting better.
 I started seeing a psychiatrist, took medication, practiced cognitive behavioural therapy, meditated regularly and got into yoga.
 There was no one thing that made me feel better, it was a result of committing to all of these items on a daily basis.

 I didn’t want to hide my mental illness anymore so I decided to tell my housemates and friends.

 Once I started talking to people, I couldn’t stop.
 Every single person I talked to was supportive, empathetic and kind.
 It felt so good to finally share what I had been going through so I decided to make my decision public.

 I wrote an article in my school newspaper, I posted it on social media and I went back to my high school to deliver a talk.
-I was amazed at all of the people who sent me messages talking about how they had experienced something similar.
-I didn’t encounter a single person who looked down on me, judged me or wasn’t supportive.
-I was shocked.
+And I was amazed at all of the people who sent me messages talking about how they had experienced something similar.
+And I didn’t encounter a single person who looked down on me, judged me or wasn’t supportive.
+It was shocking.

 I thought that people would judge me and look down on me.
-I was terrified that people wouldn’t understand what I was going through and think I was weak.
-I was worried that I wouldn’t be able to find a job and employers would ask me why there was a hole in my transcript.
+Terrified that people wouldn’t understand what I was going through and think I was weak.
+I was worried that I wouldn’t be able to find a job and that employers would ask me why there was a hole in my transcript.

-On Bell Let’s Talk day it’s important that we recognize the impact of stigma and find ways to fight it.
+On Bell Let’s Talk day it’s important that we recognize the impact of stigma around mental health and find ways to fight it.

 - Say what you see